+The Company prepares its consolidated financial statements in accordance with U.S. generally accepted accounting principles ("GAAP").
+The consolidated financial statements include the accounts of the Company, all entities that are whollyowned by the Company and all entities in which the Company has a controlling financial interest.
 All intercompany transactions and balances between and among the Company and its subsidiaries have been eliminated.
 All intercompany transactions between (i) ANGI Homeservices and (ii) IAC and its subsidiaries, with the exception of a promissory note payable to a foreign subsidiary of IAC, are considered to be effectively settled for cash at the time the transaction is recorded.
-The promissory note payable to a foreign subsidiary of IAC is included in "Long-term debt-related party" in the accompanying consolidated balance sheet and was settled during the first quarter of 2019.
 See "Note 15-Related Party Transactions with IAC" for additional information on transactions between ANGI Homeservices and IAC.

-In the opinion of management, the assumptions underlying the historical consolidated and combined financial statements, including the basis on which the expenses have been allocated from IAC, are reasonable.
-However, the allocations may not reflect the expenses that we may have incurred as a standalone public company for the periods presented.
+In the opinion of management, the assumptions underlying the historical consolidated financial statements, including the basis on which the expenses have been allocated from IAC, are reasonable.
+However, the allocations may not reflect all of the expenses that ANGI Homeservices may have incurred as a standalone public company for the periods presented.